gregsowell/network_backup_git/README.md

 =========

 This role does network device backups, then saves the results to a git repository.
-It currently only supports Cisco, Arista, and Juniper.
+It currently only supports Cisco, Arista, Juniper, and Mikrotik.

 Requirements
 ------------